Iceland scales back on trading in currency derivatives

-COPENHAGEN Iceland's central bank said on Monday it would scale back some exemptions to its Foreign Exchange Act for derivatives trading, stepping up efforts to stabilize its krona currency.
+COPENHAGEN (Reuters) - Iceland's central bank said on Monday it would scale back some exemptions to its Foreign Exchange Act for derivatives trading, stepping up efforts to stabilize its krona currency.

 The bank said it would trim exemptions granted earlier in the year relating to derivatives trading with domestic financial institutions for hedging purposes, making it harder for foreign investors to bet on the krona.